RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 Answer: C

-### Question # 59 - You are in charge of creating the business continuity and disaster recovery (BC/DR) plan and procedures for your organization.
+### [important] Question # 59 - You are in charge of creating the business continuity and disaster recovery (BC/DR) plan and procedures for your organization.
 Your organization has its production environment hosted by a cloud provider, and you have appropriate protections in place.
 Which of the following is a significant consideration for your BC/DR backup?
 A.	Enough personnel at the BC/DR recovery site to ensure proper operations
-B.	Good cryptographic key management
+B.	**Good cryptographic key management**
 C.	Access to the servers where the BC/DR backup is stored
 D.	Forensic analysis capabilities